 So to bring down your high blood pressure naturally, small lifestyle changes including regular exercise and healthy diet is necessary.

-- Lose Weight: It is a known fact that obesity or being over weight is a risk factor.
+- Lose Weight: It is a known fact that obesity or being overweight is a risk factor.
 So lose weight if you are overweight.
 Blood pressure can come down by up to 2.5/1.5mmHg for each kilogram you lose.
-This 9 Day Detox Program will help you lose from 5kg to 10kg in 9 days.

-- Healthy Diet: We now know that high blood pressure, heart disease, diabetes and many other major ailments and diseases are often at least in part linked to poor nutrition.
-The way out to these ailments is simple – eat healthy!
-Eat a healthy diet that delivers your daily requirement of anti-oxidants from fruits and vegetables.
-Keep to low fat foods and eat less of fatty meat (red meat, chicken and turkey skin), butter, cheese, sugar and less salt, etc. Also include 2 – 3 portions of oily fish a week (like mackerel, sardines, etc).
+Healthy Diet: We now know that high blood pressure, heart disease, diabetes and many other major ailments and diseases are often at least in part linked to poor nutrition.
+The way out to these ailments is simple – eat healthily!
+Eat a healthy diet that delivers your daily requirement of antioxidants from fruits and vegetables.
+Keep to low-fat foods and eat less of fatty meat (red meat, chicken and turkey skin), butter, cheese, sugar and less salt, etc. Also include 2 – 3 portions of oily fish a week (like mackerel, sardines, etc).

-- Smoking: If you smoke, stop it.
-I know it can be tough for a long-time smoker, you just need to be discipline enough to say NO to smoking.
+Smoking: If you smoke, stop it.
+I know it can be tough for a long-time smoker, you just need to be disciplined enough to say NO to smoking.
 While smoking may not directly affect blood pressure level, it adds to health risk for people with hypertension.

-Instead, replace your sugar-filled, carbonated drinks with green tea, ginger tea, hibiscus tea, black tea or natural energy drinks that doesn’t contain sugar, preservatives or caffeine.
+Instead, replace your sugar-filled, carbonated drinks with green tea, ginger tea, hibiscus tea, black tea or natural energy drinks that don’t contain sugar, preservatives or caffeine.

 Now you know what high blood pressure is, how to read the blood pressure monitor and what to do to lower blood pressure naturally.

-Do you know that it is very possible to lower your blood pressure and live a normal life again without the use of chemicals?
-The Hypertension Care Pack found here has proven to cure hypertension naturally and this natural solution is approved by NAFDAC and other international regulatory bodies.
-Try it today and come thank me afterwards.
+Do you know that it is very possible to lower your blood pressure, keep it under control and live a normal life again without the use of chemicals for the rest of your life?
+The Hypertension Wellness Pack found here has proven to cure hypertension naturally and the solution is approved by NAFDAC.